pasceon/pdsnd_github/README.md

 The data were obtained by [Motivate](https://motivateco.com/).

+### Requirements

+All requirements for the code implementation are included in the _requirements.txt_ file.

 ### Credits

 The code development was inspired by the the code provided in Udacity's bikesharing repo.